Supervise Less, See More: Training-free Nuclear Instance Segmentation with Prototype-Guided Prompting: Experiments and Results

 \myparagraph{Point Generation.} In Figure~\ref{fig:ablation_points}, direct Otsu-based foreground–background separation serves as the color-only baseline and shows its limitation under noise.
 High-confidence filtering improves robustness by removing unreliable regions.
 Building on similarity-based feature extraction, greedy mapping yields modest gains, since the locally determined features are easily perturbed by noise.
-Balanced OT offers marginal improvement as it enforces the assignment of ambiguous pixels to prototypes.
+Balanced OT offers marginal improvement by assigning ambiguous pixels to prototypes.
 In contrast, partial OT delivers the best performance by transporting low-cost, high-confidence matches, leaving uncertain regions in the slack column.
-See Appendix~\ref{sup:runtime} and \ref{sup:point_quality} for detailed runtime evaluation, comprehensive quantitative results, and an extended point quality analysis.
+See Appendix~\ref{sup:runtime}, \ref{sup:point_quality} and \ref{sup:prompt_sampling} for detailed runtime evaluation, comprehensive quantitative results, and point quality analysis.

-\myparagraph{Post-processing.} Figure~\ref{fig:ablation_post} compares different NMS strategies with and without the containment-aware penalty.
-Without the penalty, large masks containing multiple nuclei are often retained, as their low IoU with smaller nucleus masks prevents them from being identified as redundant during NMS.
+\myparagraph{Post-processing.} Figure~\ref{fig:ablation_post} compares NMS strategies with and without the containment-aware penalty.
+Without the penalty, large masks containing multiple nuclei are retained, as their low IoU with smaller nucleus masks prevents them from being identified during NMS.
 Introducing the penalty improves AJI by about $5\%$, explicitly discouraging such scenarios.
-Among the selection strategies, soft NMS achieves the best balance by reducing redundant overlaps while still allowing partial overlap in dense regions, consistent with the biological reality of clustered nuclei.
+Among selection strategies, soft NMS achieves the best balance by reducing redundant overlaps while still allowing partial overlap in dense regions, consistent with the biological reality of clustered nuclei.
 The hybrid strategy is less suitable because it enforces strict separation rather than acceptable overlaps.
 Ablations of soft NMS decay functions and score strategies are in Appendix~\ref{sup:nms}.

 \myparagraph{Class Activation.} Figure~\ref{fig:class_activation} illustrates the prototype activation after POT-scan.
 Each prototype emphasizes distinct morphological patterns, and their combination recovers foreground structures closely aligned with ground truth.
 This confirms that $K$-means clustering of features produces discriminative prototypes, enabling robust capture of nuclei even under subtle feature diversity.